 Students receive a succession of career lessons delivered through the PSHE programme.
 Each student is issued with a careers card (Clear Career Choices).

 Students and parents are given access to the U-explore Start website to explore at home and at school.

-Students are able to start building an online personal profile, identifying: self-awareness, strengths and interests.
-Every student is encouraged to use the D28b ICT suit at least three times per term where a careers co-ordinator is available to give support and guidance.
+Students can start to build an online personal profile, identifying: self-awareness, strengths and interests.
+Every student is encouraged to use the D28b ICT suite at least three times per term where a careers co-ordinator is available to give support and guidance.

 All students also receive inspirational lessons, assemblies and alumni covering career pathways and decision making topics.
 Visits to Colleges, Universities and various companies, along with visits from professional speakers, plus a host of meaningful and interactive employability workshops.